 Trim of any excess wadding and backing fabric and stitch around the edge just a few millimetres from the edge to hold all the layers together when you bind.
 If you are making a cushion cover instead of a mini quilt you now have the front panel of your cushion.
 Use one of our cushion projects to get instructions for sewing the back.

-Choose your binding and sew it around the edge of your quilt.
+Choose your binding and sew it around the edge of your mini quilt.
 I used black binding to make the colours pop.
-If you aren’t sure how to bind a quilt this tutorial is the way I do it
+If you aren’t sure how to bind a quilt we have a great binding tutorial.

 Tada!
-Your quilt or quilted cushion is now finished.
+Your mini quilt or quilted cushion is now finished.